-Also called colorectal cancer, it is a cancer that begins in the large intestine (colon) or rectum (end of the colon).
+Also called colorectal cancer, it is cancer that begins in the large intestine (colon) or rectum (end of the colon).

-In the United States, colorectal cancer is one of the leading causes of cancer deaths.
+In the United States, colorectal cancer is one of the leading causes of cancer death.
 Early diagnosis can often lead to a complete cure.
 Almost all types of colon cancer begin in the lining of the colon and rectum.

 There is not a single cause of colon cancer.
 Almost all types of colon cancer begin as non-cancerous (benign) polyps, which slowly turn into cancer.

 You have an increased risk of colon cancer if:

 - He is African American or a descendant of Eastern Europe.